-Within three business days after receiving the complaint, the compliance officer may informally discuss with all the parties the possibility of using mediation.
+Within three business days after receiving the complaint, the compliance officer may informally discuss with all the parties the possibility of using mediation to resolve the complaint.
 Mediation shall be offered to resolve complaints that involve more than one student and no adult.
 However, mediation shall not be offered or used to resolve any complaint involving an allegation of sexual assault or where there is a reasonable risk that a party to the mediation would feel compelled to participate.
 If the parties agree to mediation, the compliance officer shall make all the arrangements for this process.

-Before initiating the mediation of a complaint alleging retaliation or unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), the compliance officer shall ensure that all parties agree to make the mediator a party to relevant confidential information.
-The compliance officer shall also notify all parties of the right to end the informal process as any time.
+Before initiating the mediation of a complaint alleging retaliation or unlawful discrimination harassment, intimidation, or bullying, the compliance officer shall ensure that all parties agree to permit the mediator access to all relevant confidential information.
+The compliance officer shall also notify all parties of the right to end the informal process at any time.